sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

 ### Bluetooth features

 -   Converged Bluetooth Core stack.
-Audio profiles differ in behavior between Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile.
+Audio profiles differ in behavior between Windows 10 for Desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile.

 -   Compliant to the standard Bluetooth 4.1 (for all mandatory spec requirements, not for optional requirements)